High-Tech Companies Have Banished the Word Brand Strategy

 I’m not sure when it happened.
 I only know it has.
 Brand strategy is no longer something the tech world is asking for.
 Well, let me be clear, they are still asking for it, they just aren’t using the term brand strategy.
+Positioning strategy is the new brand strategy, at least for high-growth companies where time is of the essence.

 I’ve felt the shift first hand.
 As a co-founder of an agency, I’m the person who takes the incoming calls from prospects looking for an agency.
 It used to be that I would patiently listen for the words “brand strategy” to qualify a prospect.
 But over the past three years, I’ve heard that term less and less.
 Instead, prospects are using other terms to describe their most pressing business problems.
 It just took me a while to really understand what was happening and why.

-The Factors I See at Play
+The Factors I See at Play in a Desire for Positioning Strategy

 1. Agile has become a way of doing business.
 Marketers need things fast.
 They want quick wins as they look to test new ideas in the market, prove that they work, and implement them quickly and successfully.